slanda156/python-templates/README.md

 This is a collection of different templates for my most used modules.

-fastapi: This template is still in development and doesn't work out of the box yet.
+**fastapi**: This template is still in development and doesn't work out of the box yet.

 ## Installation and Usage